mattyleecifer/AgentSmithU/README.md

 ### Features

+- **Easy AI Integration in Golang (and Python)** - Initialize an agent, set a prompt, and receive outputs from almost any AI API.
 - **Chat** - You can chat with it like any OpenAI chatbot
 - **CLI and GUI** - You can interact with AgentSmith via the CLI or GUI.
 The CLI is mostly just for chat, but there are a few handy functions in there - type 'help' to see an overview
 - **Edit/delete/save/load chats** - Allows you to easily modify chats (even change the AI's response) and store/retrieve them for later use